Elastic recoil detection: Depth profile and resolution analysis

 Planar representation of recoiled path of an ion beam.
 This figure is plane representation of a recoiled ion path on the target surface, when both incoming and outgoing paths are perpendicular to target surface.

-In this simple case a collisional plane is perpendicular to the target surface, the scattering angle of the impinging ion is θ = π-θ_{1}-θ_{2} & the recoil angle is φ = π-θ_{1}-θ_{3}.
+In this simple case a collisional plane is perpendicular to the target surface, the scattering angle of the impinging ion is θ = π-θ_{1}-θ_{2} and the recoil angle is φ = π-θ_{1}-θ_{3}.

 The target angle with the collisional plane is taken as α, and path is augmented by a factor of 1/cos α.

 For the purpose of converting outgoing particle in to collision depth, geometrical factors are chosen.

 For recoil, R(φ, α) is defined as: